• Join

 Read More

-Occupational health nurses (OHNs) deliver a variety of healthcare services to employers and employees in their workplace.
-Some areas of concern specific to occupational health nursing (OH nursing) are: Legislation Provincial, territorial and federal legislation affecting OH nursing includes Acts governing occupational health and safety, workers’ compensation, employment and labour relations, protection of personal health…
+Occupational health nurses (OHNs) deliver a variety of healthcare services in their workplace.
+Some areas of concern specific to occupational health nursing (OH nursing) are: Legislation Provincial, territorial, and federal legislation affecting OH nursing includes law governing occupational health and safety, workers’ compensation, employment and labour relations, and privacy.
+The employer must ensure compliance with…

 Read More